ajain13/Minishell/README.md

 ##FILES :
 	1. **minish.c** - C source code of the minish shell.
 	2. **Makefile** - Makefile to 'make' the project (compile the minish shell) source code and generate the executable.
-	3. **README.md** - README file which includes details of the AUTHORS, instructions to run the project and also includes bug logs, referenes etc.
+	3. **README.md** - README file which includes details of the AUTHORS, instructions to run the project and also includes bug logs, references etc.

 ##SOFTWARE REQUIREMENTS:
 	1. **GCC version 5.2.0** and upwards.

 	NOTE: Any lower version may result in **underfined behaviour** including compilation errors and memory corruptions.

 ##INSTRUCTIONS TO RUN THE SHELL:
 	1. First we need to 'make' the project in-order to run the shell.
-	   Do this by running the command as shown bellow :
+	   Do this by running the command as shown bellow:
 		 ```
 		 make
 		 ```